bgomberg/roboshield/faq.md

 ### How do I control more motors?

-Here are a few options to controlling more motors with the Roboshield:
+Here are some options to controlling more motors with the Roboshield:

 * Use the additional PWM pins on the Arduino Mega.
 Digital pins 44, 45, and 46 are hardware PWM pins tied to Timer5 on the Arduino.

-* Another options is to use the PWM that drive motor 0/1 and use those pins to drive a different H-bridge that has higher current.
+* Another option is to use the PWM that drive motor 0/1 and use those pins to drive a different H-bridge that has higher current.

 ---